 In December 2013, it was reported that several infants died shortly after receiving inoculations of hepatitis B vaccine produced by a domestic company in China.
-The CFDA and National Health and Family Planning Commission have determined that the inoculated hepatitis B vaccines comply with the applicable regulatory standards.
-In March 2016, media reposted on improperly stored vaccines illegally sold in Shandong province and all across China.
+NMPA and National Health and Family Planning Commission have determined that the inoculated hepatitis B vaccines comply with the applicable regulatory standards.
+In March 2016, media reported on improperly stored vaccines illegally sold in Shandong province and all across China.
 The illegal distribution started in 2010 and two suspects were detained by police in 2015.
-Although experts from the World Health Organization, or WHO, has confidence in China's vaccine industry and publicly clarified their position several times since news of this scandal broke, public concerns remain.
-Such negative publicity may lead to lower demand for vaccination in China, which could in turn negatively affect the vaccine industry and our business, financial condition and results of operations.
+Although experts from the World Health Organization ("WHO") has confidence in China's vaccine industry and publicly clarified their position several times since news of this scandal broke, public concerns remain.
+In July 2018, Changchun Changsheng Life Science Co., Ltd. was found by the government to have falsified production records.
+Although the government has determined to levy a \$1.3 billion fine on the company, such negative publicity has led to lower demand for vaccination in China in 2018, which has in turn negatively affected the whole vaccine industry.